MohamedSelimMaazouz993/MERN-App-With-Kerberos-Auth-Protocol-Example/README.md

 Implementing Kerberos authentication into a MERN (MongoDB, Express, React, Node.js) app can be a complex task, as it involves integrating several different technologies and components.
 Here's a general overview of the steps involved:

- 1. Install the necessary dependencies:
+ 1. Install The Necessary Dependencies On The Server Side :
  ```bash
 - "kerberos" library for Node.js